Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 3. Navigate to the data location and import it.
 4. Drag to the workspace area and start exploring.

+When you import data into tableau, the tableau [workspance](https://www.guru99.com/introduction-tableau-workspace-navigation.html) looks like as shown below.
+There might be some difference  when you use different tableau products and versions.
 ![](/research/Images/Workspace.PNG)

 Figure: Tableau Interface(WorkSpace)